akniazi001/3D-scene-geometry-recognition/README.md

 # 3D-scene-geometry-recognition
-3D scene geometry recognition system using low-level feature and multi-layer deep features This code is implementation of Image scene geometry recognition using low-level features fusion at multi lyaer deep CNN, (under review).
+3D scene geometry recognition system using low-level feature and multi-layer deep features

+This code is implementation of Image scene geometry recognition using low-level features fusion at multi lyaer deep CNN, (Accepted).
 For questions concerning the code please contact Altaf khan at <altaf.khan@emu.edu.tr>.
 The system is implemented in Matlab.
 The code is tested on Linux (Ubuntu 18.x) and Window 7 with a Matlab version R2019b.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Two types of features are extracted in this model.
 1) Deep CNN,